Neuroburst/PowerTray/README.md

 I used some components from other open source softwares:
 - LibreHardware Monitor for cpu wattage
-- another PowerTray for Power Plan switching and fixing
+- https://github.com/alandoyle/PowerTray for Power Plan switching and fixing
 - Unlock-PowerCfg 1.1.0 for unlocking power plans commands